timvisee/ffsend/README.md

   - Termux: [» Termux][termux]

 ## Install
-Because `ffsend` is still in alpha, only limited installation options are available right now.
+Because `ffsend` is still in early stages, only limited installation options are available right now.
+Feel free to contribute additional packages.

 Make sure you meet and install the [requirements](#requirements).